minhmanho/rrdncnn/README.md

 This work is supported by JST, PRESTO Grant Number JPMJPR1757 Japan.

 ## Contact
-If you have any suggestions, questions, or the use of materials infringe your copyrights/license, please contact me <manminhho.cs@gmail.com>.
+If you have any questions, or the use of material violates your copyright / license, please contact me <manminhho.cs@gmail.com>.